 Eugenie’s story started when she and her friend Lynn approached their council for some space in their local park to create some raised beds.
 Using wooden planters made by a local wood recycling project, Eugenie started to develop connections with people of all ages who wanted to get stuck into some growing!

-Eugenie said, “The fact that we barely had any budget was the making of Grow73 – we didn’t need big infrastructure but just wanted to show people you can start something from not much at all.”
+“The fact that we barely had any budget was the making of Grow73 – we didn’t need big infrastructure but just wanted to show people you can start community gardening from not much at all.”

 The Big Lunch

 Keen to build a connection to green spaces for more people, Eugenie discovered The Big Lunch and decided to hold one at the community garden in Overtoun Park.

 “We held our Big Lunch in the park and asked people to bring along a picnic.
 We had 75 people turn up!
 People played music and chatted and it felt like the beginning of a community.”

 The Big Lunch has now become Grow 73’s signature event, with over 200 people getting together each year to enjoy music, food and a few hours spent enjoying the great outdoors.

 After working with storyteller Amanda Edmiston at her second Big Lunch, Eugenie decided to grow a new idea that combined the experiences of local people with gardening.

 “People were always talking about the old days.
 During the industrial era, people used to come from Glasgow on the weekend to enjoy music and theatre and green spaces, but when industry closed down, it left a legacy of polluted land.”

 Realising that people had lost their sense of pride in Rutherglen, Eugenie introduced the idea of ‘reparative plants’ and started growing sunflowers to symbolically cleanse the earth.
 She set up Greening CamGlen, a network linking environmental groups in Rutherglen and a neighbouring town also affected by the legacy of industry.